kovvurisushma/Javascript-Concepts/Functions in JS.md

 console.log(CounterModule.getCounter()); // 0
 ```

-## First Class Functions in Javascript
+## First Class Functions in JavaScript
 - In JavaScript, functions are considered "first-class citizens" or "first-class functions."
 - This means that functions are treated as first-class objects, allowing them to be used in various ways similar to other data types like numbers, strings, and objects.